krobelus/fish-shell/doc_src/terminal-compatibility.rst

      -
      - Request terminfo capability (XTGETTCAP).
        The parameter is the capability's hex-encoded terminfo code.
-       To advertise a capability, the response must of the form ``\eP1+q Pt \e\\`` or ``\eP1+q Pt = Pt \e\\``.
+       To advertise a capability, the response must be of the form ``\eP1+q Pt \e\\`` or ``\eP1+q Pt = Pt \e\\``.
        In either variant the first parameter must be the hex-encoded terminfo code.
        The second variant's second parameter is ignored.